National Science Foundation

 Grant in 2005

-VBrick is a technology company that provides a cloud-native platform designed for enterprises to stream live and on-demand video across corporate networks to various devices.
-The platform specializes in video content management and is focused on enhancing audience engagement through video.
-By offering software and appliances, VBrick enables organizations to create, publish, and distribute video content seamlessly over standard IP networks and the internet.
-This capability allows businesses to manage and disseminate media information from virtually any source, thereby leveraging the power of video for effective communication and engagement.
+VBrick is a provider of a cloud-native platform designed for enterprises to stream live and on-demand video across corporate networks to various devices.
+The company specializes in developing software and appliances that facilitate the creation, publishing, and distribution of video content over standard IP networks and the internet.
+By leveraging the power of video, VBrick enables organizations to effectively engage their audiences and manage media information from virtually any source.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.